Update: I’ve revised the info here to reflect gear options from mid 2021.

 Please note that this article is not a list of endorsements or recommendations – after all, there’s no way to I could personally test every model listed here!
 Instead, the post is intended as a handy list of options you can explore yourself.
 It’s always best to rent and test field recording gear before making an investment, if you can.

 Ambisonic microphones use four discrete microphone capsules to capture a full 360-degree sphere of sound.
 Specialized software manipulates the raw four-channel tracks to output formats ranging from mono to stereo to quad to surround and more.

 These microphones have become more popular with the rise of Virtual Reality, Augmented Reality, and 360 video applications.
 They are also used to record surround sound tracks that shine in film and stage theatre environments.

 Popular choices include:

-- Zoom H2n ($159).
+- Zoom H2n (Price not available).
 The H2n’s four channels can be manipulated to create horizontal-only Ambisonic B-format files.
 Learn more on ambisonic.info.